gilt/doxxo/README.md

 How does this differ from Docco?
 --------------------------------

 Dox parses block style JS comments, while Docco parses single-line comments.
 In effect, this is Docco for block-style comments.
-I also wanted to create an example Dox template using Dust.js.
-This basically glues these 3 technologies together.
+We also wanted to create an example Dox template using Handlebars templates.This basically glues these 3 technologies together.

 Install
 -------